FlyingPencil10/GitShow/README.md

 For recruiters and managers who want to see a more in depth private WPF project please email steven.barton.fa@gmail.com.

-<p style="background-color: #00FF00"> Green highlights </mark> are items I am learning and completed without assistence form any outside source.</p>
++Green highlights are items I am learning and completed without assistence form any outside source.
 The format of Item - Location first used will be used below.

 Samples to Complete: </br>